Build an Open Source Computer: Raspberry Pi

 This is the actual “computer.”
 This particular version is a Raspberry Pi 4 Model B. It's 8.5 centimeters wide, 5.6 centimeters deep, and 1.6 centimeters high.
 If you're interested, detailed measurements are here. (transparency is one joy of open source.)

 I explain below what the various inputs and outputs do.
 For now, all you need to know is that this little thing is the computer.

 To keep the Pi safe, I bought a metal case.
 A case is not strictly necessary.
-I wanted something that wasn’t an open circuit board with loose wires (nothing but love for loose wires though!).
-It looks a little nicer in my office.
+I wanted something that wasn't an open circuit board with loose wires that looks decent in my office (nothing but love for loose wires though!).
 A case also protects from dust and the elements, which is good for the long game.

 A cheaper option might be something like this.
 You can use pretty much any USB keyboard.
 I chose to upgrade the keyboard because it makes it more fun to use the computer, which makes me more likely to use it more often.

 This is an entry-level wired optical mouse.
 I personally prefer wired mice and keyboards so I don't need to deal with batteries, charging, or wireless connection issues.
 If you prefer wireless accessories, the Pi has built-in Bluetooth.

 Mini HDMI cable

 This is the cable that connects the Pi to the monitor.
 Little end goes into the Pi.
 Big end goes into the monitor.

 If you're using an older monitor (cheaper), you might need a VGA to HDMI adapter.

 To keep the cost down to a bare minimum, the Pi ships without a power supply.
 You can use a number of external USB-C power supplies.
 However, after skimming a few posts about power delivery issues with the Pi 4B, I decided not to risk it and just bought a Pi-sanctioned power supply.
 I didn't want to turn this post into an electronics tutorial, so I purchased something I knew would work right out of the box.